 - 1. Development should demonstrate how it makes a positive contribution towards the achievement of sustainable development. - 2.
-As appropriate to its scale and location, proposals should; - a) provide housing of a size and tenure to meet the objectively assessed local housing needs of the Parish (including affordable housing) based on the most up to date evidence available, - b) be of a scale, density, layout and design that is compatible with the local character, appearance and amenity of that part of the Parish in which it is located, - c) not result in the loss of designated areas of nature conservation as identified on Map 8b, - d) protect the parks and open spaces identified on map 5b, - e) incorporate measures which promote walking and cycling, - f) protect and provide at least 10% biodiversity net gain, - g) where applicable, include Sustainable Drainage Schemes (SuDS) that improve biodiversity as well as mitigating surface water flood risk, in accordance with the Drainage Hierarchy (Planning Practice Guidance Paragraph 80), - h) redevelop brownfield sites along the Canal as a priority in accordance with national policy, - i) use low carbon design and construction methods. - 3.
-The enhancement of the Local Centre to provide an improved public realm and a mix of uses is supported.
+As appropriate to its scale, nature and location, proposals should; - a) provide housing of a size and tenure to meet the objectively assessed local housing needs of the Parish (including affordable housing) based on the most up to date evidence available, - b) be of a scale, density, layout and design that is compatible with the local character, appearance and amenity of that part of the Parish in which it is located, - c) not result in the loss of designated areas of nature conservation as identified on Map 8b, - d) protect the parks and open spaces identified on map 5b, - e) incorporate measures which promote walking and cycling, - f) protect and provide at least 10% biodiversity net gain, - g) where applicable, include Sustainable Drainage Schemes (SuDS) that improve biodiversity as well as mitigating surface water flood risk, in accordance with the Drainage Hierarchy (Planning Practice Guidance Paragraph 80), - h) redevelop brownfield sites along the Canal as a priority in accordance with national policy, - i) use low carbon design and construction methods. - 3.
+The enhancement of the Local Centre (defined on Map 7 of the Neighbourhood Plan) to provide an improved public realm and a mix of uses is supported.

-4. Proposals that increase tree canopy coverage especially around the Local Centre and along the B5010 are supported.
+4. Proposals that increase tree canopy coverage especially around the Local Centre (defined on Map 7 of the Neighbourhood Plan) and along the B5010 are supported.